Disclosure: When you buy through links on our site, we may earn an affiliate commission.

 An electric dirt bike can function as a “test unit” where you can evaluate just how much your little one is interested in the sport.
 If they appreciate it, you can upgrade them to an actual model.
 The best electric dirt bike for kids include:

-1. Razor MX350 Dirt Rocket Electric Motocross Bike
+1. Razor MX350 Dirt Electric Motocross Bike

 Razor is renowned for its electric scooters, and it has also emerged as a top-producer for electric bikes.
 The MX350 is a scaled down moto-cross bike that is battery powered and optimized for off-road riding.

 The riser handlebars are adjustable, while the dual suspension is excellent to provide a comfortable ride.
 The MX350 has been equipped with large knobby tires which measure 12 inches.

 It is designed for riders that are over 13 years but under 140 pounds.
 The MX350 is quite convenient as it comes with its own battery, although some assembly is needed.

-2. Razor MX400
+2. Razor MX400 Electric Dirt Bike

 The Razor MX 400 is an upgrade from the standard entry-level electric dirt bikes.
 The bike is essentially a newer version of the MX350.
 It is also bigger than the MX350 at 24.5×45.5×10 inches, and it weighs 62.5 pounds.

 The weight capacity is recommended at 140 pounds although some users complained that the motor had problems navigating ridges with riders of lesser weight.
 In practice, the bike may be sufficient for children below ten years.

 The wattage remains at 350 with top speeds of 14 mph.
 The battery will power 30 to 40 minutes of track-riding, which is a slight improvement to the MX350.
-The charging time is about 12 hours, as with other similar models.
+The charging time is about 12 hours, s with other similar models.

 The bike is constructed for off-road use, with large 12-inch knobby tires.
 The fact that it is more costly than the MX350 without any significant upgrades will, however, discourage a great deal of buyers.

 3. Razor SX500 McGrath Electric Motocross Bike

 He is better known as the “King of Supercross,” as a credit to his excellence on the motocross track.

 The tires offer maximum power transfer as well as a smooth ride.
 The tires have disc brakes that can be manually operated or variable speed settings.
 The plastic frame can further withstand varying weather conditions.
 A double crown fork is included for safety purposes.

 A battery is included in the model with a charge times of 12 hours.
 Razor understands that an electric bike should be light enough for kids to use.

 It is recommended for users of 14 years and over, although riders between the ages of 8 to 12 will be fine riding it.
 The bike stands out because of the original McGrath fairing design and graphics.